plainoldprogrammer/pos/README.md

 * Navigate through all the saved tickcets.
 * Customize the ticket header and footer.
 * Customize the ticket font color.
+* Browse between all tickets in a fast way.